Donald Trump Is A Fascist

 The fascist ideal of machismo, where physical strength, dominance, and traditional gender roles are exalted as described by Eco, manifests in Trump’s elevation of faked hyper-masculinity, where strength is synonymous with virtue and deviation from traditional gender norms is condemned.
 Eco notes that fascism glorifies “heroic life” and “military virtues,” often using hyper-masculine imagery to legitimize power and control.
 Donald Trump’s political persona is built upon this very same glorification of strength and male dominance.
 Throughout his career, Trump has repeatedly projected himself as a “strongman” leader, boasting about his toughness and asserting that only he can restore order to the country.
 This machismo is not only a personal branding tactic but a core part of how he appeals to his base—by embracing a vision of masculinity that is rooted in control, aggression, and the rejection of anything perceived as weak or feminine.

-The paradox in Trump’s and the far right’s embrace of machismo is revealed in the contradictory notion that masculinity is portrayed as both invincible and incredibly fragile.
-While Trump’s rhetoric suggests that masculinity is stronger than any metal—capable of defending the nation, securing borders, and defeating enemies—it is also presented as something that needs to be constantly protected and reinforced, especially against challenges from feminism, LGBTQ+ rights, and progressive social movements.
+Putting aside the fact that Donald Trump wears more makeup than Kamala Harris, the paradox in Trump’s and the far right’s embrace of machismo is revealed in the contradictory notion that masculinity is portrayed as both invincible and incredibly fragile.
+While Trump’s rhetoric suggests that masculinity is stronger than any metal—capable of defending the nation, securing borders, and defeating enemies—is also is presented as something that needs to be constantly protected and reinforced, especially against challenges from feminism, LGBTQ+ rights, and progressive social movements.
 This is evident in far-right figures like Matt Walsh, who, in works like What is a Woman?, argue that traditional masculinity is under attack and must be defended at all costs.
 This contradiction underscores the fallacy in far-right thinking: while they present masculinity as the ultimate form of strength, they simultaneously

 One of the clearest examples of Trump’s machismo is his treatment of women, both in his personal behavior and in his policies.
 His presidency was marked by repeated derogatory comments about women, boasting about sexual assault on the infamous “Access Hollywood” tape, and his administration’s policies that directly targeted women’s rights, most notably through the undoing of Roe v.
 Wade.
 Eco writes that fascism is tied to a “cult of masculinity” where the subjugation of women is a necessary component of maintaining male dominance.
 The overturning of Roe v.
 Wade by a Supreme Court reshaped by Trump’s appointees is emblematic of this subjugation, as it effectively strips women of autonomy over their own bodies, reinforcing the idea that male-dominated institutions should control women’s lives.
 This dynamic eerily parallels the allegory of The Handmaid’s Tale, where women are reduced to their reproductive functions in a dystopian society ruled by authoritarian machismo.